10 Best Productivity Tools for Freelancers (2026)

 Toggl Track is the time tracking standard for freelancers who bill hourly.
 The free plan covers solo use: time tracking across all platforms, calendar integrations, and 100+ tool integrations via the browser extension.
 One click starts a timer.

-What works: Free plan is solid for personal tracking.
-Starter adds billable rates — set different hourly rates per project/client and generate revenue reports.
+What works: Free plan is solid for personal tracking -- unlimited time entries, basic reports, and the browser extension.
+Starter adds billable rates (set different hourly rates per project/client and generate revenue reports), project time estimates, and scheduled reports.
 The browser extension tracks time without leaving your workflow.
-Pomodoro timer integration helps with focus.
+Pomodoro timer integration helps with focus sessions.

-The catch: Free plan lacks billable rates, so you can track time but not assign dollar values.
-No invoicing built in — you need FreshBooks or QuickBooks for actual billing.
-Reports are basic on Free; scheduled reports and profitability analysis require Premium.
+The catch: Free plan lacks billable rates, so you can track time but cannot assign dollar values or see revenue -- a significant limitation for freelancers.
+No invoicing built in -- you need FreshBooks or QuickBooks for actual billing.
+Reports are basic on Free; profitability analysis and scheduled reports require Premium ($18/user/month).

 4. FreshBooks